eshanmalyala/kubernetes/70-RBAC/README.md

 To verify the user permissions without actually using their credentials to authenticate against the kube-apiserver, you can also use kubectl  auth can-i command.
 For example, you can run the following commands to check the permissions of the user1 and user2 users:

-user1 can read pods in the challenge2 namespace: kubectl auth can-i get pods -n challenge2 --as=user1

-user1 can NOT read pods in the kube-system namespace: kubectl auth can-i get pods -n kube-system --as=user1

-user1 can create pods in the challenge2 namespace: kubectl auth can-i create pods -n challenge2 --as=user1

-user2 can read pods in the challenge2 namespace: kubectl auth can-i get pods -n challenge2 --as=user2

-user2 can read pods in the kube-system namespace: kubectl auth can-i get pods -n challenge2 --as=user2

-user2 can NOT create pods in the challenge2 namespace: kubectl auth can-i create pods -n challenge2 --as=user2 figure
-﻿

-What about the actions running Pods can perform over the cluster?
-Each Pod runs as a Service Account, in the next challenge you will learn how to create service accounts and provision roles to them.

 # Allow a Pod to Communicate with the API Server

-﻿Service Accounts provide an identity for processes running in pods, allowing them to authenticate with the Kubernetes API and access resources based on the permissions granted to that service account.
+ Service Accounts provide an identity for processes running in pods, allowing them to authenticate with the Kubernetes API and access resources based on the permissions granted to that service account.

 By default, every namespace in Kubernetes has a Service Account named default.
 If you don't specify a service account when creating a pod, Kubernetes automatically assigns this default service account to the pod.
 This Service Account does not have any permissions assigned to it by default (except for basic API discovery permissions if RBAC is enabled) - it will be able to authenticate and access the Kubernetes API but it will not be able to perform any operations.